-Runs on Windows-based PCs using standard keyboard input.
-You don't need sophisticated computer hardware.
+Runs on Windows-based PCs using keystroke input.
 Requirements include:

 A: Legacy Stat Crew for Basketball has maintained the option for two halves or four quarters since its inception.
 Setup instructions for quarters in either Legacy or New Stat Crew are provided.

 The NCAA Media Coordination and Statistics office is tracking game duration as much as possible during the 2014-15 campaign.
-Users may input game duration after the game through either Stat Crew Legacy or Next Generation.
+Users may input game duration after the game through Stat Crew Legacy.
 It does not appear in printed reports.

 Please review the notes below or download the instructions for inputting Game Duration: